ThiseniSenethma/Login-and-signup-pages-for-a-movie-recommendation-system/README.md

 Presentation Page: Displays an initial presentation page before transitioning to the login page.
 Automatically moves to the login page after a 5-second delay.
 Login Page: An interface that allows users to log in with their credentials.
-Signup Pages:Users can navigate to the signup pages from the login page.
+Signup Pages: Users can navigate to the signup pages from the login page.
 Interactive signup forms for account creation.
 Error handling for input validation.

 ## Project Structure
 Images: All images are stored in the img2 folder.